MillenniumMachines/MillenniumOS/post-processors/fusion-360/README.md

 8. Configure the post-processor in the **"Post properties"** section of the **"NC Program"** window to your liking.
 The default settings should work fine unless you have more advanced needs.
 9. Create a setup, add some toolpaths and then run the Post to generate MillenniumOS flavoured output gcode.

+## Notes
+Under **"Machine WCS"** in the **"Post Process"** tab of Fusion360's **"Setup"** configuration is a **"WCS offset"** setting which is where the work offset output is configured.
+Setting this value to `0` (the default) corresponds to `G54`, which is Work Co-ordinate System 1 in RRF / Duet Web Control terms.

+This mismatch might be confusing, but it is done for good reason - if no setup changes are made by the operator, we will still generate code in a work co-ordinate system instead of in machine co-ordinates, which will force probing for the origin.
+We do not allow generating gcode in machine co-ordinates for safety purposes.

 ## Usage
 By default, the post-processor will wrap your operations with a number of commands that are designed to make life easier for novice machinists.
 In short, these make your programs feel slightly more like they're running on a 3D printer than a CNC mill.